 9 Things You Don’t Realize Are Happening to Your Skin While You Sleep

-Beauty sleep is real.
-We got dermatologists to say exactly what’s going on with your skin while you snooze, and how you can use it to get your best complexion ever.
+Dermatologists explain exactly what's going on with your skin while you sleep, and how you can use that understanding to get clear skin.

 Your skin cells are regenerating

-We all have a good idea of how sleep affects the body, but few of us know that skin cells go into makeover mode while we snooze.
-Several studies suggest that the magic happens between 11 and midnight.
-“That’s when cell mitosis—cell division that renews and repairs skin—is at its peak, whether you’re asleep or not,” says New York-based dermatologist Dennis Gross, MD.
+You likely have a good idea of how sleep affects the body, but do you know that skin cells go into makeover mode while you sleep?
+Several studies, including research published in the Journal of Drugs in Dermatology, suggest skin cell growth and repair happens in the evening.
+“That’s when cell mitosis—cell division that renews and repairs skin—is at its peak, whether you’re asleep or not,” says Dennis Gross, MD, New York City-based dermatologist and founder of Dr. Dennis Gross Skincare.
 “This is when cells need nutrients the most, and when their anti-aging benefits have maximum impact.”

 Your skin is more receptive to certain products